Goooyi/shadcn-eslintV9-monorepo-typescrpt-setup/README.md

 # shadcn/ui monorepo template

+This repo is only to lock the current version so that it can be shown as an example on how to use AI Chatbot(like Claude) to pair learning new things.
+You don't need to run this code, this just serve as a example to how do I learn new things.
+Refer to [tutorial](?) on how to use it.

-This template is for creating a monorepo with shadcn/ui.
+This template is for creating a monorepo with shadcn/ui, created by [shadcn-ui](https://github.com/shadcn-ui) team.

 ## Usage